Synthetic Visual Genome 2: Extracting Large-scale Spatio-Temporal Scene Graphs from Videos: SVG2 Dataset Details

 The SVG2 video samples are sourced from the SA-V dataset (43K) and the PVD dataset (593K).
 The synthesized annotations cover approximately 6.6M instance-level labels and trajectories, 52M attributes, and about 6.7M relationships.

 Figure~\ref{fig:object_statistics} shows the distribution of object categories in SVG2, illustrating the diversity and coverage of our dataset across various semantic classes.
 Figure~\ref{fig:attribute_statistics} presents the distribution of attribute annotations, demonstrating the richness of fine-grained visual properties captured by our pipeline.
-Figure~\ref{fig:rel_overview} provides an overview of relationship categories in SVG2, and Figure~\ref{fig:rel_subcategories} further shows the detailed distribution for each of the seven relationship types: spatial, motion, functional, stateful, social, attentional, and event-level.
+Figure~\ref{fig:rel_overview} provides an overview of relationship categories in SVG2, and Figure~\ref{fig:rel_subcategories} further shows the detailed distribution for each of the seven relationship types: spatial, motion, functional, stateful, social, attentional, and event-level. \Cref{tab:video_duration_stats} details the average video duration and frame rate statistics.